OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/TransformNormalMap.md

           | render to tangent = 1

-        <p class=jekyll-theme-minimal scene-class-attr-comment">transform to apply to the normals</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">transform to apply to the normals</p>

   </p>